-Stage 2: The External Review
+Stage 3: The External Review

 The inclusion of people affected by conflict as reviewers represents a progressive step forward in the way such funding opportunities are assessed.
 We expect applicants to include affected people in the design of their innovations, as we firmly believe that those closest to problems are best placed to deliver solutions.
 We feel it is vital to also uphold this principle in our own selection process.

 In the final step in the selection process, the shortlisted proposals are discussed and approved by a steering committee made up of the Humanitarian Grand Challenge partners.
-This is set to take place in December, with the winners notified shortly after.
+This is set to take place in February 2021, with the winners notified shortly after.